calvinhendriks/MKW-LAN-Brainslug/README.md

 ## 6. Instructions (Wiimms Mario Kart Fun):
+The files in root_SD are compiled to play Wiimms Mario Kart Fun 2022-11 in LAN mode.
+The only thing im missing is the cheat that Wiimm patches through the iso builder.
+He uses a rather unknown .gch file.
+Don't know exactly what features are enabled through this file, but the tracks load and the LAN mode works.
+Here's how to do it:/
 - Create a riivolution version of Wiimms Mario Kart Fun 2022-11 and place the files from riiv-sd-card\MKW-Fun-2022-11 inside root_SD/wiimms_mkw_fun
-- Create your .gct file (you can use this https://mariokartwii.com/gct/) and rename it to GAMEID.gct (e.g. RMCP01.gct for PAL) and place it in root_SD/codes
+- Create your .gct file (you can use this https://mariokartwii.com/gct/) and rename it to GAMEID.gct (e.g. RMCP01.gct for PAL) and place it in root_SD/codes  (check section 11 for recommended cheats)
 - place the files in /root_SD on the root of your SD card
 - Load a vanilla mario kart wii through USB Loader GX
 - Select options and set alternate dol to "load from USB/SD"